 Combine this style of workout with modified strongman training – tyre flips and hammer slams, farmers walk, sled pushing and pulling, battling ropes are all great conditioning methods.

-Studies also show that those who sleep enough lose weight as fat, while those who skimp on sleep lose muscle.
+Studies also show that those who sleep enough lose weight as fat, while those who skimp on sleep lose the same amount of weight, but they lose muscle.